-Let me start with some names: David Sabre, Grant Riddall, Jason White.
+For starters, let me drop some names: David Sabre, Grant Riddall, Jason White.
 And others.
 Those are not just racing legends.
-Those men are more than just part of racing’s Hall of Fame.
-Those are men sitting in the penthouse office of that same Hall.
+Those men are more than just part of the Racing Hall of Fame.
+Those are the men sitting in the penthouse office of that Hall.
 In the boardroom.
 Presiding the board.
-They are the head honcho’s of the very racing world.
+They are the head honchos of the racing world.
 The quarterback jocks.

 At Mont Tremblant, my boy finished higher up than Riddall and Sabre.
 Some will oppose that the former got caught in an incident while lapping back-markers.
 And the latter blew his engine.
 But that really is immaterial to our team’s achievement.

-As to White, in the second half of the race, my boy was racing for position with White’s green McLaren.
+As to White, in the second half of the race, my boy was racing White’s green McLaren for position.
 And turned out the faster of the two.
-At that point, I was convinced we would pop a bottle of fine champagne as my man made it back to the pits.
+At that point, I was convinced we would pop a bottle of fine champagne when my man made it back to the pits.

 Not a vulgar Crystal by Roederer.
 Which really is nothing but sparkling wine for people who love monkey music.
 But a bottle of Brut Rosé Dom Ruinart.
 The rosé seemingly appropriate as we were in North-America.
-This, after all, is where they pour Coca-Cola like it were vintage wine.
-As it turned out, we never got to that.
+Which, after all, is where they pour Coca-Cola like it were vintage wine.
+As it turned out, we never got to the bubbles.

 Following Mosport, we had no other option but to ship our car back to Zuffenhausen.
 Back across two continents and one ocean.
 Which is kind of what this racing team operation started to feel like.
 An ocean of money drained away into bottomless continents.